Climberthemannequin/LANINOSINTRO/README.md

-regarding ponytown, c+h and int whenever ! unless your on my dni .
+dni proship and terrible mouse

-dont call me reynold or latino ??..  like if i do not know you, why call me this Ó⁠╭⁠╮⁠Ò
+dont call me reynold or latino OR pom knee??..  like if i do not know you, why call me this Ó⁠╭⁠╮⁠Ò

-i really don't care if someone treats me like im the character in a real form when im cosplaying. shrugs
+i am a fictkin of pomni, i do not care if your a fictkin of jax, ragatha, etc. be normal towards me !

+fictkin list — pomni, cyn, roy from spooky month, lanino, john egbert

 ![](https://komarev.com/ghpvc/?username=climberthemannequin&color=blue)

-still a massive wip of a intro .
+strawpage hoard count is 15 .